SonarSource/sonarqube/server/sonar-docs/src/pages/branches/overview.md

 **Note:** The main branch is always protected from automatic deletion, even if it's inactive.
 This can't be changed.

-## Keeping your "master" branch history when upgrading from Community Edition to a commercial edition
+## Keeping your Main Branch history when upgrading from Community Edition to a commercial edition
 [[info]]
 | If you added a SonarQube project from an DevOps Platform instead of manually, the name of the main branch in SonarQube is copied from the name of the main branch in your repository, and you shouldn't have any branch history issues when upgrading to a commercial edition.

-In Community Edition, if you create a project manually, your analyzed branch is named "master" by default.

 When upgrading to a current commercial edition version, automatic branch and pull request configuration creates branches based on their names in your code repository.
-If the name of your Main Branch (master) in SonarQube doesn't match the branch's name in your code repository, the history of your Main Branch won't be taken on by the branch you analyze.
+If the name of your Main Branch ("main" by default) in SonarQube doesn't match the branch's name in your code repository, the history of your Main Branch won't be taken on by the branch you analyze.

 **Before running analysis**, you can keep your branch history by renaming the Main Branch in SonarQube with the name of the branch in your code repository at **Project Settings > Branches and Pull Requests**.

-For example, if your Main Branch is named "master" in SonarQube but "develop" in your code repository, rename your Main Branch "develop" in SonarQube.
+For example, if your Main Branch is named "main" in SonarQube but "develop" in your code repository, rename your Main Branch "develop" in SonarQube.